 Just after getting rebuilt from the invasion, the island was hit by two consecutive hurricanes.
 Hurricane Ivan in 2004 and Hurricane Emily in 2005.
 Between them, 90% of the homes on the island were destroyed.

-Grenada’s underwater sculpture park is amazing.
-The sculptures start at about twelve feet so some of the shallower ones are accessible for snorkelers.
-The sculpture below is at about fourteen feet.
+Grenada’s underwater sculpture park is impressive.
+The sculptures start at about twelve feet, so some of the shallower ones are accessible for snorkelers.
+The statues below are at about fourteen feet.